landenlabs2/all_Log/README.md

 ***
 Install

-Since ALog is just a single enumeration class you just need to include the file in your project.
+Since ALog is just an enumeration pluas two support files you just need to include these files in your project.

-To use the full implemenation copy all four files in the alog subdirectory into your project and tune the AppLog enumeration to your needs.
+To use the full implemenation copy all four files from the alog subdirectory into your project and tune the AppLog enumeration to your needs.

 The private log fie target <b>ALogFileWriter</b> requires initialization to create the file.
 Call